traefik/traefik/docs/content/routing/routers/index.md

 order to route them.
 So UDP "routers" at this time are pretty much only load-balancers in one form or another.

+!!! important "Sessions and timeout"

+	Even though UDP is connectionless (and because of that), the implementation of an UDP router in Traefik relies on what we call a `session` (very similarly to the one coined by [the Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/udp_filters/udp_proxy)).
+	It basically means that some state is kept about an ongoing communication between a client and a backend, notably so that the proxy knows where to forward a response packet from a backend.
+	As expected, a `timeout` is associated to each of these sessions, so that they get cleaned out if they go through a period of inactivity longer than a given duration (that is hardcoded to 3 seconds for now).
+	Making this timeout configurable will be considered later if we get more usage feedback on this matter.

 ### EntryPoints

 If not specified, UDP routers will accept packets from all defined (UDP) entry points.